benDeMtp/proxy-auth-reproducer/README.md

 * callApiWithJavaApiShouldReturnStatusCode200 -> OK

-To make seconds test OK we used Authenticator class to setup  a PasswordAuthentication.
+To make second test success, we used Authenticator class to setup  a PasswordAuthentication.
-Resteasy doesn’t use this PasswordAuthentication and there is no known way to specify a user and a password.
+Resteasy does not use this PasswordAuthentication and there is no known way to specify a user and a password.